Fishing Season: Year Round in C&R Area (Prime: April - mid-November, mid-Jan.-March)

 Tom Baltz/Endorsed Guide's Tip of the Week

-> Move around and try different spots on the Breeches.
-There are a lot of anglers out there. > Please don't try to get too creative with parking along the Breeches.
+> Area streams, including the Yellow Breeches are running hard due to all of the recent rains.
+A wading staff is a good idea. > Again, due to bank full streams, get those nymphs down.
+At the same time, do not rule out dry fly fishing!
+Keep eyes open and analyze conditions. > Yes, it's already that time of the season.
+Carry and use a stream thermometer.
+If you're not catching, water temperature could be a big reason. > Please don't try to get too creative with parking along the Breeches.
 Landowners are understandably sensitive about some spots.
-Just before the season opened, I saw new POSTED signs and have observed vehicles parked in questionable spots since. > With the recent cold weather and very high water, hatches have been scattered.
-If you see bugs, observe them closely; choose appropriate nymph/wet fly, or dry fly. > Nymphs will likely produce the most catching...suggestions of potential hatches like sulphurs, caddis, or crane flies are good fly choices.
+Just before the season opened, I saw new POSTED signs and have observed vehicles parked in questionable spots since.
+I see that some of those spots are now posted. > Nymphs will likely produce the most catching...suggestions of potential hatches like sulphurs, caddis, or crane flies are good fly choices.
 A bit of color, bright collars and tails, can be very effective.
-As in Euro style nymphs. > Streamers (Woolly Buggers, Ed Shenk's White Minnow, Muddlers and variations, are go to flies on those days when trout are not taking nymphs. > If trout chase but won't quite grab when streamer fishing in cold water, try a slow roll technique with a front weighted streamer like a Woolly Bugger, Shenk white minnow, or similar.
+As in Euro style nymphs. > Swinging soft hackle style wet flies is popular and a fun way to hook a few trout.
+Match pattern colors to expected hatches, both mayflies and caddis flies.
+See the "HATCHES" section on this report. > Streamers (Woolly Buggers, Ed Shenk's White Minnow, Muddlers and variations, are go to flies on those days when trout are not taking nymphs. > If trout chase but won't quite grab when streamer fishing in cold water, try a slow roll technique with a front weighted streamer like a Woolly Bugger, Shenk white minnow, or similar.
 Attach a split shot of appropriate size to the leader directly in front of the hook eye.
-Slow rolling is very similar to tightline nymph fishing... > WATCH WHERE YOU PARK along the Breeches!
-Landowners are very touchy lately with the heavy pressure and a number of parking spots and stream reaches have been posted in the last year or so. > ALLENBERRY is OPEN!
+Slow rolling is very similar to tightline nymph fishing... > ALLENBERRY is OPEN!
 Anglers have been parking in the gravel lot at the bottom of the hill behind the Meadow Lodge.
 Check them out at www.allenberry.com or call (717) 258-3211 to see what the status of dining in and lodging are.
 Might also consider dropping a buck or two on a sandwich or beverage at some point to thank them for parking and access. > Parking access at the traditional spot, The Run, just downstream of Boiling Springs Lake is OPEN!
 If you go there, watch for the new traffic patterns.
 There is very limited parking off of Criswell Drive.
 Do not get creative with parking down there!
 There is room for maybe, three cars.
 Same goes for the rest of the Breeches.
 Almost all of the Breeches is private property and every year we are losing access to spots that have been open for many years.
 Fishing is allowed by the grace of the landowners.

 Directions open in app